emacsmirror/inhibit-mouse/README.md

 - It resolves issues that disable-mouse does not, such as the "C-c C-x <mouse-wheel-down> is not bound" problem, where the user intended to enter C-c C-x j but accidentally touched the touchpad.

 This concept of utilizing `input-decode-map` to disable the mouse was introduced by Stefan Monnier in an emacs-devel mailing list [thread](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00013.html) initiated by Daniel Radetsky, who proposed a patch to the Emacs developers.
 Additionally, here is an interesting discussion on GitHub: [Add recipe for inhibit-mouse](https://github.com/melpa/melpa/pull/9229).

-### What motivates the author to disable the mouse in Emacs?

-The author disables the mouse in Emacs:
-- To prevent accidental clicks or cursor movements that can change the cursor position unexpectedly.
-- To reinforce a keyboard-centric workflow, helping to avoid the habit of relying on the mouse for navigation.

-Some may suggest that the author could modify the touchpad settings at the OS level.
-However, he prefers not to disable the touchpad entirely, as it remains useful in other applications, such as web browsers.

 ## Author and License